emadataei/codeEvalTooling/.code-analysis/docs/COGNITIVE_REVIEW_SYSTEM.md

 > **In the AI era, code generation is no longer the bottleneck — human comprehension is.**
 >
+> In the AI era, code generation is no longer the bottleneck — human comprehension is.
-> To sustain velocity and quality at scale, we must minimize unnecessary human review effort by aligning review depth with code risk, clarity, and impact.
+To sustain velocity and quality at scale, we must minimize unnecessary human review effort by aligning review depth with code risk, clarity, and impact.
 A tiered review model, combined with AI-assisted code analysis and structured tagging, enables us to triage changes efficiently, focus human review only where it matters most, and reduce the code-to-approval cycle time without compromising software integrity.

-This is the foundational principle that drives our entire approach to modern code review.
+The goal is to move from a manual, text-heavy process to a more automated, context-rich, and visually intuitive one.

 ---